taskcluster/remote-signed-s3/README.md

 }
 ```

-Note that the request body itself is not specified anywhere in this format.

 TODO: Write some stuff:

-* `Controller.prototype.generateGet`: return a v4 signed url which allows
+* `Controller.prototype.generateGet`: return a v4 signed request which allows
   access to an object
 * `Client` support for downloading files
 * command line tool to run all the requests